MuRating: A High Quality Data Selecting Approach to Multilingual Large Language Model Pretraining: Abstract

 \section{Abstract}

-Data quality is a critical driver of large language model performance, yet existing model‐based selection methods focus almost exclusively on English.
-We introduce MuRating, a scalable framework that transfers high‐quality English data‐quality signals into a single rater for 17 target languages.
-MuRating aggregates multiple English “raters” via pairwise comparisons to learn unified document‐quality scores, then projects these judgments through translation to train a multilingual evaluator on monolingual, cross‐lingual, and parallel text pairs.
-Applied to web data, MuRating selects balanced subsets of English and multilingual content to pretrain a 1.2 B-parameter LLaMA model.
-Compared to strong baselines, including QuRater, AskLLM, DCLM and so on, our approach boosts average accuracy on both English benchmarks and multilingual evaluations, with especially large gains on knowledge‐intensive tasks.
-We further analyze translation fidelity, selection biases, and underrepresentation of narrative material, outlining directions for future work.
+Data quality is a critical driver of large language model performance, yet existing model-based selection methods focus almost exclusively on English, neglecting other languages that are essential in the training mix for multilingual LLMs.
+We introduce MuRating, a scalable framework that transfers high‐quality English data‐quality signals into a multilingual autorater, capable of handling 17 languages.
+MuRating aggregates multiple English autoraters via pairwise comparisons to learn unified document quality scores, then projects these judgments through translation to train a multilingual evaluator on monolingual, cross‐lingual, and parallel text pairs.
+Applied to web data, MuRating selects balanced subsets of English and multilingual content to pretrain LLaMA-architecture models of 1.2B and 7B parameters.
+Compared to strong baselines, including QuRater, FineWeb2-HQ, AskLLM, DCLM, our approach increases average accuracy on both English benchmarks and multilingual evaluations.
+Extensive analyses further validate that pairwise training provides greater stability and robustness than pointwise scoring, underscoring the effectiveness of MuRating as a general multilingual data-selection framework.